databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/02-conversion-functions/to-binary.md

 <FunctionDescription description="Introduced or updated: v1.2.673"/>

-Converts supported data types, including variant, bitmap, geometry, and geography, into their binary representation.
+Converts supported data types, including string, variant, bitmap, geometry, and geography, into their binary representation (hex format).

 See also: [TRY_TO_BINARY](try-to-binary.md)